dinh/book-summaries/21-lessons-for-the-21st-century.md

 # 21 lessons for the 21st Century

-## Intro:
+## Intro

 In a world deluged by irrelevant information, clarity is power.
 Intend to write about important challenges and choices of this century.

 #### Central questions:

-liberalism emerged victorious from the 20th century, defeating communism and fascism, but is now in trouble.
+Liberalism emerged victorious from the 20th century, defeating communism and fascism, but is now in trouble.
 Technological progress in information tech and biotech present new challenges.
 Will point out threats more than promises.
-Artificial intelligence and biotechnology are giving humanity the power to reshape and reengineer life.
+Artificial intelligence and biotechnology are giving humanity the power to reshape and re-engineer life.
 “Philosophers are very patient people, but engineers are far less so, and investors are the least patient of all.
 If you don’t know hat to do with the power to engineer life, market forces will not wait a thousand years for you too come up with an answer.

 Will discuss shortcomings of the liberal worldview and the democratic system, because it is the most versatile and successful model humans have developed so far, so we much understand its limitations in order to understand how to adapt i.
 Critical thinking bout liberalism and democracy might be hijacked by autocrats and various illiberal movements, who are happy to debate the problems of liberal democracy, but will not tolerate criticism directed at them.
 “It is a mark of illiberal regimes that they make free speech more difficult even outside their borders.”
 As author, chose to take the risk of speaking openly in order to think critically about the future of our species.

-## Ch 1.
-Disillusionment
+## Ch.
+1 Disillusionment

 The liberal story emerged victorious from the 20th century.
 It celebrates the value and power of individual liberty, and sees the increasing liberalization and globalization of political and economic systems as the path to producing peace and prosperity for all.
 At the end of the 20th century, there was a sense of inevitability about the triumph of liberalism.
 However, after the 2008 financial crisis, people have become increasingly disillusioned with liberalism.
 There has been a resurgence of walls, firewalls, tariffs, and strongmen.
 Few would now confidently declare that the Chinese Communist Party is on the wrong side of history.
 2016, with Brexit and Trump, marked the wave of disillusionment with liberalism reaching the west.
 Some missed the old hierarchical world and are unwilling to give up privilege, others have concluded liberalization and globalization are a racket empowering an elite at the expense of the masses.